GlenOFI/pdftools-extract-node-sdk-samples/README.md

 - All PDFs in OFISampleDocs folder are processed

 * Output is saved in output folder with the original file name as a zip file
+* extract-output.js will zip-extract all zip files in output folder to extracted folder using the file name as the folder name

 # Samples for the Extract PDF Node.js SDK